btcpayserver/btcpay-python/README.md

 ```python
 client = BTCPayClient.create_client(host='https://btcpay.example.com', code=<pairing-code>)
 ```
+* The client can be stored to persistent storage for later use.
+This could, for example, be accomplished by [pickling](https://docs.python.org/3.5/library/pickle.html) the client object and saving the pickled object to Redis, or alternatively saving as a PickleType in sqlalchemy.

 ## Creating a client the manual way (not necessary if you used the 'easy' method)
 * Generate and save private key: